 Is Your Land in the Green Belt?

-The fundamental aim of the Green Belt is to prevent urban sprawl by keeping Green Belt land permanently open.
+The fundamental purpose of the Green Belt is to prevent urban sprawl by keeping land permanently open.
+This does not mean development is impossible, but it does mean proposals are assessed more strictly under national and local planning policy.

 Winning Planning Permission for a New House in the Green Belt